-Today we are going to look at some healthy heart tips for seniors.
-As you get older it’s very important to take care of your heart health because heart disease is the leading cause of death in both men and women.
+In this post, you will learn about healthy heart tips for seniors.
+As you get older it’s very important to take care of your heart health.
+Because heart disease is the leading cause of death in both men and women.

 Like you surely know, it’s possible to affect the risk and advancement of heart disease with healthy lifestyle choices.
 This includes diet, exercise, sleep, overall activity and vices like alcohol and smoking.